brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 In short, the inner loop is about **discipline at the kernel level**.
 It is the layer where hardware meets math.
 Get this wrong, and your scaling experiments or serving infrastructure will always be operating at a handicap.
 Get it right, and you establish the foundation on which the outer loops - distributed training and serving - can actually pay off.

+### Memory hierarchy (L1/L2/TLB): why kernels stall

+Modern accelerators live and die by their memory systems.
+The same kernel can look _compute-bound_ on one device and _memory-bound_ on another simply because L1/L2/DRAM behavior shifts the roofline under your feet.
+We will build a mental model of the GPU memory stack, and what to do when profiles show that our math engines are waiting.

+## The Training Loop: making many GPUs act like one

+Once we have squeezed everything we can out of a single GPU, the next challenge is scale.
+Modern foundation models don't fit on a single device's memory, and even if they did, training them in a reasonable wall-clock time requires spreading the work across dozens, hundreds, or thousands of accelerators.
+That shift takes us from the **inner loop** (are we doing useful math on one GPU?) to the **training loop:** how do we coordinate many GPUs so they behave like one coherent machine?

+The essence of the training loop is deceptively simple.
+Every step of the gradient descent has two phases: forward/backward computation, and parameter updates.
+On a single device, this happens locally.
+At scale, the computation must be partitioned, and the updates must be communicated.
+Suddely, your "roofline" is no longer defined just by arithmetic intensity versus memory bandwidth - it is defined by the balance between compute, memory, and communication across the whole cluster.

+This introduces a new kind of bottleneck: the interconnect.
+Within a single node, GPUs may talk over NVLink or NVSwitch, with hundreds of GB/s bandwidth and low latency.
+Across racks, communication shfits to InfiniBand and Ethernet fabrics, where latency is higher and oversubscription looms.
+What looks compute-bound in isolation can become communication-bound at scale.
+For example, an attention layer that runs smoothly on eight GPUs might grind to a halt on 256 if gradient all-reduce saturates the fabric or if pipeline bubbles dominate.

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826
 2. Zhe Jia, Marco Maggioni, Jeffrey Smith, Daniele P. Scarpazza.
 Dissecting the NVIDIA Turing T4 GPU via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1903.07486 [cs.DC], 2019.
 [Online].
 Available: https://arxiv.org/abs/1903.07486